intel-lab-lkp/linux/Documentation/admin-guide/media/fimc.rst

 7. Build
 --------

-If the driver is built as a loadable kernel module (CONFIG_VIDEO_SAMSUNG_S5P_FIMC=m) two modules are created (in addition to the core v4l2 modules): s5p-fimc.ko and optional s5p-csis.ko (MIPI-CSI receiver subdev).
+If the FIMC driver is built as a loadable kernel module (CONFIG_VIDEO_S5P_FIMC=m), it is named s5p-fimc.ko.
+The optional MIPI-CSIS receiver is controlled separately by CONFIG_VIDEO_S5P_MIPI_CSIS and is named s5p-csis.ko when built as a module.